vuex-orm/vuex-orm/docs/model/defining-models.md

 ### Primary Key

-Vuex ORM will assume that each data has a primary key named id.
+Vuex ORM will assume that each data has a primary key named `id`.
 You may define a `static primaryKey` property to override this convention.

 ```js
 import { Model } from 'vuex-orm'